ipums/hlink/examples/tutorial/README.md

 which is the main way to control the hlink library.
 After analyzing the config file for errors, it runs two link tasks: preprocessing and matching.

-The preprocessing task reads the data from the datasets in and does the data cleaning and column mapping that we've asked it to do for us in the config file.
+The preprocessing task reads in the data from the datasets and does the data cleaning and column mapping that we've asked it to do for us in the config file.

 The matching task does the real linking work, finding links between the two datasets.
-It stores its results in a `potential_matches` spark table.
+It stores its results in a `potential_matches` Spark table.
 The script saves this table to the `potential_matches.csv` file and prints it to the screen.

 ## Getting and Interpreting Results